ONT stands for Optical Network Terminal

-The ONT (also called the modem) connects to the Termination Point (TP) with an optical fibre cable, and connects to your router via an LAN / ethernet cable.
-It translates light signals from the fibre optic line from your TP into electronic signals that your router can read.
+The ONT (also called the modem) connects to the Termination Point (TP) with an optical fibre cable.
+It connects to your router via a LAN / ethernet cable and translates light signals from the fibre optic line from your TP into electronic signals that your router can read.

 At one point in time, only 1 port of your ONT is active and supplying your MyRepublic connection.
 The rest should have no internet access.

 If you signed up for Double Ultra, the 2nd port will be active as well, delivering another 1Gbps connection while using only 1 Termination Point port (it's magic!).